 You can also protect yourself from lawsuits by not including your name in public records.

 Aside from prioritizing your privacy, Wyoming also has regulations that protect you from liabilities.
 According to state law, officers and directors will not be held liable for a company’s debts.
-If you don’t intentionally break any laws, you will be shielded from any claims made against your business.
+If you don’t intentionally break any laws, nobody can make claims against your business.

-Business owners can turn an existing organization into a Wyoming corporation in the state.
-The existing organization can also retain its original incorporation date after becoming a Wyoming corporation.
+Did you know that business owners can turn an existing organization into a Wyoming corporation in the state?
+After becoming a Wyoming corporation, the existing organization can also retain its original incorporation date.

-This makes it easier for people running their businesses in other states to move into Wyoming.
-You can use your existing EID and the original formation date of your company if you decide to move to Wyoming.
+This makes it easier for people running their businesses in other states to move to Wyoming.
+If you decide to move, you can even use your existing EID and the original formation date of your company.

 According to the Tax Foundation’s State Business Tax Climate Index, Wyoming ranks at the very top of the index, ranking number one out of 50.

-The Forbes Magazine also mentioned that the cost of doing business in Wyoming is about 1 percent below the national average.
+The Forbes Magazine also mentioned that the cost of doing business in Wyoming is 1 % below the national average.
 Startups can easily survive and grow thanks to their low business costs.

 There is no question that Wyoming is an extremely business-friendly state with very little red tape and restrictions.
 The state offers the most business-friendly tax climate in the United States and has an excellent pro-business attitude.
 With a skilled workforce and industry incentives, incorporating in the state is a win-win for today’s smart and savvy business owners.

-The bottom line is that forming a professional LLC or corporation in Wyoming is an exciting opportunity, but business formation can feel daunting and overwhelming.
+Needless to say, forming a professional LLC or corporation in Wyoming is an exciting and promising opportunity.
+However, business formation can feel daunting and overwhelming.
 Why not let the business experts at NCH do all the heavy lifting for you?

 When you’re ready to launch your business, our team of business consultants will help you go from business ideas to opening for business.
 Call us at 800-508-1729!